rladies/melbourne_20160712_r_trivia_night/README.md

 # r-trivia-night-melbourne2016

-The draft of questions used in  R Trivia Night by R-Ladies Melbourne team
+### The following is a draft of questions used in  R Trivia Night by R-Ladies Melbourne team

 Potential questions for Trivia Night